mgattozzi/mgattozzi/posts/rust-wasm.md

 Sounds kind of like what we already say to convince people to use Rust who do systems programming to use Rust.
 Except, this time our target demographic is different.
 It's not systems programmers, it's web developers.
-Generally speaking here's what Web Developers want and need:
+Generally speaking here's what web developers want and need:

 1. Easy packaging of libraries
 2. Being able to just download a package and use it
 3. Being able to call and use those libraries easily with good documentation
-4. Easy integration into a build system like Webpack
+4. Easy integration into a build system like webpack or browserify

 We have most of these: